-Terry McAuliffe Ducks Out of Forum on Disability Issues to Fundraise in Vegas with Sisolak
+Watch: McAuliffe Ducks Out of Forum on Disability Issues to Fundraise in Vegas with Sisolak

 — Team Youngkin (@TeamYoungkin) August 13, 2021

-Attendees of the forum complained about McAuliffe’s ducking out early, including Tonya Milling, who wrote, “Yes, thank you to the candidates that made this event a priority.
+Attendees of the forum complained about McAuliffe ducking out early, including Tonya Milling, who wrote, “Yes, thank you to the candidates that made this event a priority.
 Unlike former Gov McAuliffe, who made it known before we started that he would only take one question.”

 Another attendee, Hattie Higgins-Greene, wrote, “We appreciate ALL of the candidates for being here this evening.
 IT’s unfortunate that some had scheduling conflicts.”

 Attendee Jacob Matthes thanked Virginia Del.
-Hala Ayala (D), a candidate for lieutenant governor, for being the only Democrat on the call and praised the Republicans, including Youngkin, lieutenant governor candidate Winsome Sears, and attorney general candidate Jason Miyares for “making this a priority.”
+Hala Ayala (D), a candidate for lieutenant governor, for being the only Democrat on the call and praised the Republicans, including Youngkin, lieutenant governor candidate Winsome Sears, and attorney general candidate Jason Miyares, for “making this a priority.”

 The Republican Party of Virginia (RPV) demanded an apology from McAuliffe on Friday, the day after he abandoned the forum.
 “Terry McAuliffe must immediately apologize to Virginia’s disabled community for his disgraceful and disrespectful behavior yesterday,” RPV chairman Rich Anderson said in a statement, “when he deserted The Arc of Northern Virginia Candidate Forum and members of the disabled community to fundraise with an accused domestic abuser.”